bh4nut3j4/Intranet-Systems-Statistics-Collector/Readme.txt

 	i) One of the idea i have is to deploy the client script in the systems and configure it to execute every 5-10min time interval by adding the service as cron-jobs so that the script would run automatically without manual invocation.

+NOTE:

+UNIT TEST'S ARE TO BE EXECUTED IN THE TERMINAL !